amirfefer/Cyber-Camera/README.md

 * Watch your webcam stream from anywhere
 * Active protection with email and smartphone notifications based on movement/face/full/upper body detection
 * Recrod a video, or take a snapshot
-* Auto sync recorded video to your Dropbox account
+* Auto upload recorded videos to your Dropbox account
-* TLS/SSL plus http basic authentication secured
+* TLS/SSL plus http basic authentication for max security
 * Responsive Web UI
 * One direction audio stream - stream your voice from anywhere
 * Auto server initialization by hosts discovery
+* Get an email when your public IP address has been changed

 #Screenshots